 On December 26, 2013, the US Government, Office of Management and Budget released the “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards“, commonly known as the Uniform Guidance, or 2 CFR 200, or UG.
 This Uniform Guidance sets out the administrative requirements for handling Federally funded grants and contracts.
 The Uniform Guidance consolidates and makes consistent the administrative requirements, cost principles and audit requirements formerly included in eight separate circulars.
-However, the implementation of Uniform Guidance may be postponed until July 1, 2016.
-The University of Baltimore is delaying implementation of the new procurement requirements in OMB 2.CFR.200.320 until July 1, 2016.
+However, the implementation of Uniform Guidance has been postponed until July 1, 2018.
+The University of Baltimore is delaying implementation of the new procurement requirements in OMB 2.CFR.200.320 until July 1, 2018.
 The university will continue to comply with the procurement standards in the OMB guidance at 2 CFR §200.110(a) until that time.

 UBalt Procurement policies and procedures apply to all purchases made with University funds.
 Any expenditure from a University account (including PeopleSoft Requisition / Purchase Order and University Purchasing Card), regardless of the original source of funds, is subject to these policies.

 A more complete overview of UBalt Procurement procedures is available, including a list of procurements that require special advanced approvals.